nicor88/aws-streaming-pipeline/README.md

 	This can be achive setting up a Cloudwatch alarm that trigger the lambda when a specific limit is reached.
 	The lambda then calculates the shards number based on the latest incoming bytes
 * Add Alarms to monitor when the invocations of the lambda functions fails
+* Adding a JSON schema validation process in the lambdas will guarantee to have more quality in the received records.
+	This is event more valid when implementing a consumer that write to a DB, that generally is much less flexible then S3